jaimicore/matrix-clustering_stand-alone/README.md

 *RSAT matrix-clustering* is a software to cluster and align Transcription Factor binding motifs.
 Here is a brief description of the method:

-  - **Motif comparison**: The motifs are compared to each other using two comparison metrics (pearson correlation coeficient (*cor*) and a alignment-width correction (normalized pearson correlation (*Ncor*)).
+  - **Motif comparison**: The motifs are compared to each other using two comparison metrics (pearson correlation coeficient (*cor*) and an alignment-width correction (normalized pearson correlation (*Ncor*)).
   - **Hierarchical clustering**: The motifs are hierarchically clustered based in the values of a comparison metric (default = *Ncor*) .
-  - **Tree partition**: the hierarchical tree is partitioned by calculating the average *cor* and *Ncor* values at each node, each time a node does not satisfy the thresholds (one value for *cor* and another for *Ncor*) the node is split in two clusters.
+  - **Tree partition**: the hierarchical tree is partitioned by calculating the average *cor* and *Ncor* values at each node, each time a node does not satisfy any of these thresholds (one value for *cor* and another one for *Ncor*) the node is split in two clusters.
-  - **Motif alignment**: for each cluster, the motifs are progressively aligned following the linkage order of the hierarchical tree, this ensures that each motif is aligned in relation to its most similar motif in the cluster.
+  - **Motif alignment**: for each cluster, the motifs are progressively aligned following the linkage order of the hierarchical tree, this ensures that each motif is aligned in relation to its closest motif in the cluster.
+  - **Radial alignment (optional)**: all the motifs are forced to be aligned, the aligned logos are displayed in a radial (circular) tree.
+This option is useful to visualize entire motif collections.
+See example in the [*JASPAR* website](https://jaspar.genereg.net/matrix-clusters/nematodes/).

-As in the original version of *RSAT matrix-clustering*, there is no limit in the input motif files (so far we have tried up to 900 input files).
+As in the original version of *RSAT matrix-clustering*, there is no limit in the input motif files (so far we have tried with up to 900 input files).
 When users have two or more input files, some intersection statistics are calculated (e.g., overlap among input collections) visualized as heatmaps.

-Originally, *RSAT matrix-clustering* was planned to be part of the [*RSAT* suite](http://www.rsat.eu/) for motif analysis, we decided to create a portable stand-alone version that can be ran without installing the whole *RSAT* environment and that can be easily integrated within pipelines.
+*RSAT matrix-clustering* is part of the [*RSAT* suite](http://www.rsat.eu/) for motif analysis, we decided to create a portable stand-alone version that can be ran without installing the whole *RSAT* environment and that can be easily integrated within pipelines.

 &nbsp;
 &nbsp;